 Problem and Impact

 With 'Tunnel All DNS' enabled, DNS traffic is intercepted at the kernel level and blocked if it is not going out of the correct VPN interface.
-This introduces a problem for the Roaming Client if Cisco Umbrella resolvers are not part of the Split DNS configuration.
+This introduces a problem for the Roaming Module if Cisco Umbrella resolvers are not part of the Split Tunnel (Include) configuration.